softwarefactory-project/DLRN/doc/source/internals.rst

   * The release number is always 0.<date>.<upstream source commit short hash>.

-- A tarball is generated using ``python setup.py sdist`` for Python projects, and tar for any other project.
+- A tarball is generated using ``python setup.py sdist`` for Python projects, ``gem build`` for Ruby gems, and tar for any other project.
 Then, the spec file is updated to use this tarball as ``Source0``, and a source RPM is created.

-- Finally, mock is executed to build the final RPM, using the configuration created previously in ``build_rpm_wrapper``.
+The a binary RPM is built from the SRPM using a the build driver specified in ``projects.ini``.
+This can be done using Mock, Copr, Brew, or any other tool, provided that the required driver is available.

 ***********************
 Hashed yum repositories